Git Oops - A .gitconfig and alias example

 The config can also be

-modified using the git config
+modified using the git config command:

 git config --global alias.oops